 One important note that came out of our meeting is that the 1769-AENTR does not support rack optimized I/O. This seems to imply that each module will require it’s own connection.
 This is not an issue for the connection rich 5370 multi-core CompactLogix processors (L1xER, L2xER, L3xER.)
 But, owners of the older connection limited processors (L23E, L32E, L35E) need to take note: with their limited connection count you could easily run out of connections with even a medium sized 1769-AENTR system.

 Well that’s it for my impressions of the 1769-AENTR. at Automation Fair 2013.
 Check back in he coming days for more impressions of products from this years show.
-In the mean time, if you have any comments or questions please feel free to use the “Leave a reply” comment section at the bottom of this page.
+In the mean time, if you have any comments or questions please feel free to use the “post a comment or question” comment section at the bottom of this page.

 Update: You can hear Shawn’s thoughts on the 1769-AENTR in Episode 2 of “The Automation Podcast” HERE